jiminliang/jiminliang.github.io/README.md

 Enter a description of the changes in the text box, and click Commit to save the changes to Git.

+Then synchronise the changes to your GitHub repository by clicking Sync.

 # [Hugo Research Group Theme](https://github.com/wowchemy/starter-hugo-research-group)